julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- Not all SXQ tracks are midi - don't export them as we run out of real midi track space in MPC Beats.
-What are they?
-- Handle tempo (not in a special track 0 conductor track if possible)
-- Handle time signature (not in a special track 0 conductor track if possible)
 - Handle triplets
 - Handle 2 bars + half/dotted whole tied notes
 - Handle 2 bars + quarter/dotted half tied notes